-Studying and protecting our heritage Working out and about Related opportunities Museum curator Archaeologist Writer Art gallery manager Tour guide Information manager Oral historian Film and TV consultant/Location scout Lawyer Archivist Building restoration Publisher Conservator Heritage officer History teacher Exhibition designer Documentary film maker Film and TV production assistant Genealogist Urban planner Records management Museum education officer Surveyor Foreign affairs used by anyone interested in finding out more about the past.
+Studying and protecting our heritage Working out and about Related opportunities Museum curator Archaeologist Writer Art gallery manager Tour guide Information manager Oral historian Film and TV consultant/ Location scout Lawyer Archivist Building restoration Publisher Conservator Heritage officer History teacher Exhibition designer Documentary film maker Film and TV production assistant Genealogist Urban planner Records management Museum education officer Surveyor Foreign affairs

+These collections are kept in museums, art galleries, government buildings and not-for-profit organisations.
+They can be accessed and used by anyone interested in finding out more about the past.
 Historians work in a wide range of fields.
 There are curators who look after precious collections, exhibition designers who help to present artefacts to the public and education officers who organise talks and presentations for the public, especially school students.
 A new and growing career path for historians involves studying, photographing and cataloging rare and important artefacts and physical collections so that they can be displayed online.
 Online collections allow people all around the world to access important historical sources from the past.